Cannot insert the value NULL into column ‘xxx’, table ‘PricingManagementdbo.RPMxxx’; column does not allow nulls.

 Cause

-This issue can occur when importing a file into an RPM web page that was not exported and created in the correct format.
-Most likely, when the original file was created, the file was generated by selecting the option “No, just exporting”.
-This creates the export file in a slightly different format that cannot be imported back into RPM.
+The issue may arise during the import process if a file is being imported into an RPM web page that was not originally exported and created in the correct format.
+Most likely, when the original file was created, the option “No, just exporting” was chosen.
+This selection creates the export file in a slightly different format that cannot be imported back into RPM.

 Resolution

-To resolve this issue, a new file needs to be exported in the correct format, with any edits made to the new file.
-Then, an import can complete successfully.
-Following are the steps to do so using Pricing Filters as an example, but the same steps can be used for any page receiving the error when importing:
+To resolve this issue, you will need to export a new file in the correct format, make any necessary edits in the new file, and then proceed with the import process.
+Here are the steps to accomplish this, using Pricing Filters as an example.
+The same steps can be applied to any page encountering errors during the import:

 2. Click Export.

-3. Click Yes when asked if you want to re-import these records.
+3. When asked if you want to re-import these records, click Yes.
+This will generate the PricingFilters.xlsx file.

-2. Open the PricingFilters.xlsx file in Excel, make any needed changes to the file.
+1. Open the PricingFilters.xlsx file in Excel and make any necessary changes.

-4. Back in RPM, click Import from the Pricing Filters page.
+4. Click Import from the Pricing Filters page.

-1. Records are imported and ready for use.
+The records are now imported and ready for use.